Amazing things people do to celebrate a cicada emergence

 Songs about cicadas.
 Over the years many artists have recorded songs about cicadas.
 There’s a music compilation called 17-Year Itch featuring songs about periodical cicadas…

 … recently a musician called Dr Chordate wrote a song called Periodic Cicadas.
-Last year someone made a funny hip hop music video called Attack of the Cicadas.
 Would you write a song about a periodical cicada emergence?

 Make some cicada arts and crafts.
 There are an amazing array of cicada arts and crafts for sale on Etsy, including jewelry, clothes, paintings, sculptures, and stationary.
 Would you make some cicada artwork?
 Would you sell it online?
 A lot of people have written books about cicadas.
 Would you write a poem, story or entire book about cicadas?